ashutoshmjain/gita/src/bhagvadGitaLanding.md

   </div>
 </div>

-<div class="cover-huge">🕉️</div>

-This web[^mission] publication aspires to dip into wisdom of Bhagvad Gita, the first `Smriti`, from its history to its timelessness.
-It is a [clean internet](http://localhost:3000/how.html#clean-internet)  publication.
+Bhagavad Gita is the first `Smriti` in Hindu scriptures.
+What exactly is a `Smriti`?
+To get an answer, We need to go back in time - at least five thousand years!

 <div style="padding-left:40px;font-size:0.9em;">

 In the beginning there was `Om` - vibrations of the underlying field.
 Spoken language originated from this source.
-Humans developed exceptional conversations, but everyone had to individually remember the contextual history - and of course, the survival skills!
+Humans developed exceptional conversations, but everyone had to individually remember the contextual history.

 Then we discovered scribing!
 Given the difficulties of early days, only most precious information made it to the written form.
 The word "scripture" points to something important enough for everyone, and worthy of writing down.